helxplatform/gitea-assist/README.md

 - `/etc/assist-secret/gitea-username` for the username.
 - `/etc/assist-secret/gitea-password` for the password.

+The application expects a Bearer Token for use of gitea functionality which is supplied by:
+- `/etc/assist-secret/assist-token` for the assist auth token.

 Ensure these files are present and contain the necessary credentials for accessing Gitea repositories.
+These can be created by using the mk_passwd.py script

 ## Endpoints